zarr-developers/s3fs/docs/source/index.rst

 Serverside Encryption
 ---------------------

-For some buckets you are required to use some of the built in server side encryption arguments for the underlying s3 api calls.  s3fs supports these in a few ways
+For some buckets/files you may want to use some of s3's server side encryption features. `s3fs` supports these in a few ways

 .. code-block:: python

-   >>> s3 = s3fs.S3FileSystem(s3_additional_kwargs={'ServerSideEncryption': 'AES256'})
+   >>> s3 = s3fs.S3FileSystem(
+   ...     s3_additional_kwargs={'ServerSideEncryption': 'AES256'})

 This will create an s3 filesystem instance that will append the ServerSideEncryption argument to all s3 calls (where applicable).

 The same applies for `s3.open`.
 Most of the methods on the filesystem object will also accept and forward keyword arguments to the underlying calls.
 The most recently specified argument is applied last in the case where both `s3_additional_kwargs` and a method's `**kwargs` are used.

+The `s3.utils.SSEParams` provides some convenient helpers for the serverside encryption parameters in particular.
+An instance can be passed instead of a regular python dictionary as the `s3_additional_kwargs` parameter.

 Contents